dermatthes/text-template/README.md

 Although the parser is build of pure regular-expressions, I tried to avoid too expensive constructions like read ahead, etc.

-And we got quite fast results:
+And we got quite good results:

 | Template size | Parsing time[sec] |
 |---------------|-------------------|